godlikepanos/anki-3d-engine/README.md

 Alternatively, recent Visual Studio versions support building CMake projects from inside the IDE:

 - Open Visual Studio
-- Choose the "open folder" option and navigate to AnKi's checkout
+- Choose the "open a local folder" option and open AnKi's root directory (where this README.md is located)
 - Visual Studio will automatically understand that AnKi is a CMake project and it will populate the CMake cache
 - Press "build all"